 Try to stay calm and get yourself ready to go to the hospital, have your hospital bag packed and ready and don’t forget to eat a little something because it’s going to be a while and you won’t be able to eat.
 You can have some snacks and drinks but it’s a long process most of the time so this will be your last meal for a little while.

 If this is the first baby you are having your labor will most likely take a while but if it’s the second or third you may want to hurry up a bit because Labor can be a lot faster this time.
-With your first you can take some time like my husband and I did and we waited for contractions to get stronger before we went to the hospital.
+With your first, you can take some time as my husband and I did and we waited for contractions to get stronger before we went to the hospital.
 We actually dropped off some movies and made a few stops on the way so we didn’t have to wait as long at the hospital.

 Whatever happens stay calm, just breathe through your contractions and try to distract yourself with music and happy thoughts.
 Walk around a little bit and try to stay upright, laying down sometimes slows down labor so avoid this if you can.

 I know that going into labor is a scary thing but also a big blessing, your long pregnancy is finally coming to an end and you get to meet your beautiful baby.
-Try to make the best of it and remind yourself that it won’t last forever and honestly all of the pain goes away when you are holding your baby, non of it matters after this point.
+Try to make the best of it and remind yourself that it won’t last forever and honestly all of the pain goes away when you are holding your baby, none of it matters after this point.

 Pin this post to Pinterest for reference!!!